scholarslab/demos/abcde-translation.md

 ---
 layout: page
-title: Translation and the Public Domain
+title: Translation
 ---
+# Translation and the Public Domain

 <br/>
 Project Table of Contents<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;I. Alnôbaiwi, "In the Abenaki way, particularly in the Abenaki language"<br/>